conduktor/kafka-stack-docker-compose/README.md

 # kafka-stack-docker-compose

 This replicates as well as possible real deployment configurations, where you have your zookeeper servers and kafka servers actually all distinct from each other.
-This solves all the networking hurdles that comes with docker-compose, and is compatible cross platform.
-It only requires an update to your host files.
+This solves all the networking hurdles that comes with Docker and docker-compose, and is compatible cross platform.

+[UPDATE]: No /etc/hosts file changes are necessary anymore.
+Explanations at: https://rmoff.net/2018/08/02/kafka-listeners-explained/

 ## Stack version